-This site began seven years ago, when I lived in Brazil.
-I worked in São Paulo, but also found time to travel the country, go to lots of football matches and talk about football every day.
+I started this site seven years ago, when I lived in Brazil.
+I worked in São Paulo, but also travelled the country, went to lots of games and talked about football every day.
 Strangely, for a country that is so big, beautiful, important and interesting as Brazil, the rest of the world knows very little about it.
-Think Brazil and you think about samba, beaches and football.
-So although the focus of the blog is football, I aim to share some stories and tell the world a little bit more about this fascinating country.
+So I decided to do my bit to share Brazil with the world by writing a blog about Brazilian football. in English.

-The seed of this was sewn years ago, when I was a kid, doing keepie uppies in the back garden of my friend Ben’s house.
+The seed of this blog was sewn years ago, when I was a kid, doing keepie uppies in the back garden of my friend Ben’s house.
 We would kick the ball to each other in the air and see how long we could keep it going without the ball touching the ground.
 Chest control.
 Thigh control.
 First touch.
 Weight of pass.
 Left foot.
-We even tried to get it in a basketball hoop from time to time.
 We were decent, but said to each other: “imagine what it would be like in Brazil.
 They must be so good.
 And I bet you people play there all the time.
 Hours every day.
 On street corners.
 On the beach.
 Everywhere.
 If only we could go.
 And learn.
 We’d get so good”.

-I found my way to Brazil via Argentina, where I studied for a year on an exchange programme arranged through my former university.
-I got a River Plate season ticket and went to tons of games, including a Copa Libertadores semi-final, where a young Carlos Tevez scored for Boca Juniors, breaking River Plate hearts.
-I also ended up doing some work at a semi-professional club, Centenario de Neuquén.
-As I got to know their players and staff, I started to think in Spanish, dream in Spanish and fully get to grips with the local lingo.
+I found my way to Brazil via Argentina, where I did a university exchange for a year.
+I got a River Plate season ticket and went to tons of games.
+I also worked for a semi-professional club, Centenario de Neuquén.
+As I got to know the players and the staff, I started to think and dream in Spanish.
+Forget the courses.
+That’s how I learnt the local lingo.

-To cut a long story short, several years later I ended up living in Brazil.
-I spent three years in São Paulo, mingling with the locals and going to loads of games and grounds: Corinthians at Pacaembu, São Paulo at the Morumbi, Palmeiras at the old Palestra Italia, Santos at Vila Belmiro, Portuguesa at the Canindé, and even Juventude at the Conde Rodolfo Crespi.
-Not to mention the Rio clubs at the Maracanã and the teams from Belo Horizonte at the Minerão.
-And the seleção too, of course.
+To cut a long story short, several years after my Argentina experience, I ended up living in Brazil.
+I spent three years in São Paulo, mingling with the locals and going to loads of games and grounds: Corinthians at Pacaembu, São Paulo at the Morumbi, Palmeiras at the old Palestra Italia, the Rio clubs at the Maracanã and some seleção games too.

-If you like the site please tell your friends about it and share on social media.
 I tweet and publish posts on Twitter (@brazilfooty) and Facebook.
-I also sometimes tweet about topics not related to Brazilian football at @bdavidson101.
-Note: none of my views on this blog or any other social media reflect the views of my employers, past or present.
+If you are interested in anything I have to say other than Brazilian football, you can follow me at @bdavidson101.
+And it this stage it is worth my pointing out the obvious: that this is a personal blog and that none of my views on here or any other social media platform the views of my employers, past or present.

-Enjoy the site.
-If you are new to Brazilian football and need a primer on how it all works, I recommend reading my post on this topic.
+And that’s all I got.
+So enjoy the site.
+Happy blogging!
+If you are new to Brazilian football and need a primer on how it all works, check out my post on this topic.